little-world/rust-course/src/10-threading-patterns.md

 ---

-### Recipe 11: Condvar for Complex Synchronization
+### Pattern 11: Condvar for Complex Synchronization

 **Problem**: Wait for a condition to become true, enabling efficient thread coordination beyond simple barriers.